cspwcspw/Yet-Another-Energy-Monitor/README.md

 If that conversion is assumed to be a straight-line (linear) mapping, just two reference points are required: `(Xi,Yi)` where `Xi` is the reading from the software, and `Yi` is the corresponding wattage value.
-The straight-line mapping is then a formula `f(x)=a+bx`.
-All we need are to solve for `a` and `b` are two points on the line.
+The straight-line mapping is then a formula `f(x)=b+mx`.
+All we need are to solve for `m` and `b` are two points on the line.

-If we assume some non-linear effects (the ADC on one of my ESP32 processors seems to read low near its middle-of-scale) then a better conversion occurs if we have many `(Xi,Yi)` points in a lookup table.
-The assumption is then that the conversion is represented by a straight line between its two closest points.
+If we assume some non-linear effects (the ADC on my ESP32 processors seem to read low near its middle-of-scale) then a better conversion occurs if we have many `(Xi,Yi)` points in a lookup table.
+The assumption is then that the conversion can be more accurately guessed by assuming straight line between the two closest points.

 ```
 const int numRefPts = 20;  // each x,y takes two slots in the array
 const double xs[numRefPts] =  {
   // reading -> watts